 If you want to produce a TV series, there has never been a more exciting time for content creators.
-Nowadays, there are so many outlets for your content to be exploited on, it’s almost a guarantee that if you make a quality show with high production value, and you take the right steps, you can be on Television.
+Nowadays, there are so many outlets for your content to be exploited.
+It’s almost guaranteed that if you make a high-quality show with high production value and take the proper steps, you can be on Television.

-And before we go further, I want to make sure you understand that Television is no longer run strictly by the major networks.
+And before we go further, I want to ensure you understand that Television is no longer run strictly by the major networks.
 TV now includes all forms of VOD, whether it be iTunes, Amazon, Google Play, Vudu, FandangoNOW, and a whole host of others.
-All of those are now streamed seamlessly to actual televisions, so it all falls under the TV umbrella.
+All those are now streamed seamlessly to actual televisions, so it all falls under the TV umbrella.

-My own show, MIDTOWN, is on Amazon (Seasons 1 and 2), and will be released by Comedy Dynamics to tons of other VOD platforms soon.
-This sort of thing can happen for you too.
+My show, MIDTOWN, is on Amazon (Seasons 1 and 2) and will soon be released by Comedy Dynamics to many other VOD platforms.
+This sort of thing can happen to you too.
 Just follow these three steps:

-The best way to produce a TV series is to line up your game plan among all three before you begin.
+The best way to produce a TV series is to align your game plan among all three before you begin.
 Don’t worry if it may change.
-I learned years ago that it’s easier and better to have a plan and switch it up then to have no plan at all and fly blindly.
+Years ago, I learned that it’s easier and better to have a plan and switch it up than to have no plan and fly blindly.

-So let’s just say I have a reality show about college Tennis.
-I plan to go behind the scenes of the different colleges, find out what their programs are like.
-And from there, I’ll want to showcase famous alumni, as well as up and coming stars.
-My goal with this show is to provide detailed look at what college Tennis is like.
+So let’s say I have a reality show about college Tennis.
+I plan to go behind the scenes of the different colleges and find their programs.
+And from there, I’ll want to showcase famous alums and up-and-coming stars.
+My goal with this show is to provide a detailed look at what college Tennis is like.

-I literally just made this up right now, but I can already answer questions as to who would be into it.
+I just made this up, but I can already answer questions about who would be into it.